mohit-nagaraj/linkedin-automation/README.md

 ## Caution

 - Respect LinkedIn’s terms and local laws.
-Throttle actions and add random delays if you extend this.
-- UI selectors on LinkedIn change often; you may need to tweak locators in `automation/linkedin.py`.
+- UI selectors on LinkedIn change often; locators may need tweaks.

+See more in `docs/`.